whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ### ftp

 On ftp we have an anonymous login.
-Also we can download all files in pub directory.
+Also, we can download all files in the pub directory.
 There are one note.txt and one jar file.
-Note says that jar file is used to encrypt password.
+The note says that jar file is used to encrypt the password.
 ```
 jar xf warzone-encrypt.jar
 ```